dixslyf/mnist-digits-nb-nn/report/report.typ

 - F1-score

+- Support

+A confusion matrix is a table that shows the counts of true positive, true negative, false positive, and false negative predictions for each class.
+Each row represents the actual class, while each column represents the predicted class, helping to visualize where the model correctly or incorrectly classified each instance.

+Precision measures the percentage of correctly classified samples for a class out of the total number of samples predicted as that class.
+For example, a precision of 80% for class `0` means that, out of the samples predicted `0`,
+80% were actually `0`.
+On the other hand, recall measures the percentage of correctly classified samples for a class out of the total number of samples that truly belong to that class.
+For example, a recall of 80% for class `0` means that, out of the truly `0` samples,
+80% were predicted correctly.
+F1-score is calculated as $frac(2 dot.c "precision" dot.c "recall", "precision" + "recall")$
+and represents the harmonic mean of the precision and recall.
+We can hence interpret the F1-score as an average of the precision and recall.
-- Support (number of samples of the class in the test data set)
+Support is the number of true samples of a class in the test data set.

-Precision, recall, F1-score and support metrics were computed for each class.
+Precision, recall, F1-score and support were computed for each class.
 Additionally, macro and weighted averages of these metrics were determined.
+A macro averages calculates a metric independently for each class and then takes the mean, treating all classes equally.
+A weighted average accounts for the number of instances in each class when averaging the metrics, balancing the influence of each class based on its support.
+A micro average aggregates the contributions of all classes by considering the total true positives, false positives, and false negatives across all classes.
-Micro averages were not calculated as they are equivalent to accuracy when considering all classes.
+However, no micro averages were calculated as they are equivalent to accuracy when considering all classes.

+The naive Bayes classifier took 0.36 seconds (again, without GPU acceleration) to make predictions for the test set whereas the CNN took 3.35 seconds (with GPU acceleration via CUDA).
+The raw output metrics for testing can be found in `test_nb.json` and `test_nn.json`.

 = Evaluation Results and Discussion